Gretchen Whitmer kidnapping plot

-On October 8, 2020, the U.S. Federal Bureau of Investigation (FBI) announced the arrests of 13 men suspected of orchestrating a domestic terror plot to kidnap American politician Gretchen Whitmer, the Governor of Michigan, and otherwise using violence to overthrow the state government.
+On October 8, 2020, the U.S. Federal Bureau of Investigation (FBI) announced the arrests of 13 men suspected of orchestrating a domestic terror plot to kidnap Gretchen Whitmer, the governor of Michigan, and otherwise using violence to overthrow the state government.
+Some have labeled the attempt as an example of stochastic terrorism, where violent rhetoric by prominent figures inspired the plot.

 Half of the suspects were tied to a paramilitary militia group that called themselves the Wolverine Watchmen.
 Six of the suspects were charged in federal court, while the other seven were charged with state crimes.
 A week later, a fourteenth suspect was arrested and charged in state court.

 Two men pleaded guilty and offered to testify on behalf of the prosecution as part of a favorable plea deal, while two men were acquitted at trial.
-Two other men were later found guilty of kidnapping conspiracy and conspiracy to possess weapons of mass destruction.
+Two other men, who had received a hung jury at the first trial, were later found guilty of kidnapping conspiracy and conspiracy to possess weapons of mass destruction.
 One of those men was also convicted of another explosives charge.

 Three other men were later convicted of felony counts of gang membership, providing material support to terrorism, and illegal weapons possession in the first state trial stemming from the case.
+Two more defendants pleaded guilty at a later trial to providing or attempting to provide material support, whereas three others were acquitted.

+The defense has argued that this is a case of entrapment, claiming to have identified twelve FBI informants.
+They contend that the entire plot was fabricated by federal agents.

 Background

 Prior concerns about militia and far-right groups

 Preceding the 2020 United States elections, law enforcement officials, members of Congress, and groups tracking extremism in the country warned about the increasing threat potential from militia and far-right groups.
 The Anti-Defamation League identified Michigan as a state where the modern militia movement found its roots and where a number of militia groups remain active.
 However, Jon Lewis, a research fellow at the Program on Extremism at George Washington University, said the Wolverine Watchmen group, which the suspects were members of, "flew under the radar", adding, "This is simply not a big group that we'd ever heard of."

 The Wolverine Watchmen group was reportedly an offshoot of the Michigan Militia.
 The day after the suspects were arrested, the Michigan Militia issued a statement disavowing the group.
 Other Michigan-based militia groups also distanced themselves from the plotters' actions and intentions.
 The Michigan Home Guard, a militia that one of the suspects had once been a member of before being kicked out in 2020, released a statement condemning the Wolverine Watchmen's actions.

 The plot to kidnap Governor Gretchen Whitmer developed from June through September.
-Within the week preceding the Wolverine Watchmen arrests, there were at least three other state and federal arrest operations linked to the Boogaloo movement, to which the Wolverine Watchmen group's ideology adhered.
+Within the week preceding the Wolverine Watchmen arrests, there were at least three other state and federal arrest operations linked to the boogaloo movement, to which the Wolverine Watchmen group's ideology closely aligned.